uhh-lt/neural-coref/README.md

 Using the model name from the experiments.conf and the relative path to the model binary, create a model archive.
 Optionally supply 'c2f' or 'incremental' as the model type (defaults to incremental).
+In order to archive models you need to to install the model archiver: `pip install torch-model-archiver`.
 ```

 ./archive-model.sh <model_name> <path_to_model/model.bin> [MODEL_VARIANT]